Many assume that Cozumel “must be a ghost town” when the cruise ships leave port each evening. They ask, is there anything to do in Cozumel at night?

 The Palacio is also adjacent to Cozumel’s main Police Department.
-So if you’re at all cautious about being out at night in a foreign land (not that you need worry), this might make you more at ease.
+So if you’re at all cautious about being out at night in a foreign land (not that you need worry), or wondering about safety in Cozumel, this might make you more at ease.

 Happy Hours and Fancy Feasts in Cozumel

 Cozumel has an amazing amount of variety in types of food and a seemingly endless number of high-quality and reasonably priced places to eat.

 But since this post is more about “nightlife” I’m going to focus on a few of the places that stand out for some slightly more glam cocktails and fancy meals.